Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 ### My summary choices

 The previous steps have been performed by the creators of the original data set.
+The original data was also split into a training and test set.
+I merged the training and test data sets into a single data set and selected only those columns corresponding to the mean, standard deviation and mean frequency.

-The data presented in this data set, summarizes the previous results by obtaining averages for each combination of subject and activity.
+The data presented in the tidy data set aggregated_median_sensor_data_for_human_activity.txt, summarizes the previous results by obtaining averages for each combination of subject and activity.

+To obtain the average,
-The medians for each combination of subject and activity were taken for each measured variable in the data set.
+the median for each combination of subject and activity was taken for each measured variable in the data set.
 The median was chosen because the mean is not a good summary of the data for some cases, e.g. the mean of mean_static_acceleration_z subject 28 laying is not representative of